Covert learning and disclosure: Model

+\begin{example}[Certifiable thresholds] The sender might be able to make certifiable claims of the form `I discovered the state is high at least with probability $s$'.
+This report is credible provided no type $s' < s$ can also make such a claim.
+A special case of this is when the sender privately learns via a binary test and she can prove she obtained good news (e.g., she can prove her posterior is above the prior), but can always claim to have obtained no information.

-\begin{example}[Certifiable thresholds] To further illustrate partial verifiability, consider the following \emph{certifiable thresholds} setting.
-It is defined by a sequence of sender types, $0 = s_0 < s_1 < \dots < s_N \le 1$, and a set of messages $\{m_0, \dots, m_N\}$ such that $m_i \in M(s)$ iff $s \ge s_i$.
+Verifiability structures of this kind can be described by \emph{certifiable thresholds}.
+Formally, they are defined by a sequence of sender types, $0 = s_0 < s_1 < \dots < s_N \le 1$, and a set of messages $\{m_0, \dots, m_N\}$ such that $m_i \in M(s)$ iff $s \ge s_i$.
 In this environment, the sender can prove to the receiver that a threshold $s_i$ (corresponding to a probability $s_i$ of $\omega = 1$) has been reached.
 She can always claim to have attained a lower threshold, but not a higher one.
-One such example is solved in detail in Section~\ref{sec:3-act-example} and a (simple, 2-message) structure in this class proves to be receiver-optimal (Section~\ref{section:receiver-optimal}). \demo \end{example}
+One such example was solved in detail in \Cref{sec:intro:example-overview}. \demo \end{example}